chazzconi25/IC322-Portfolio/week12/review_questions12.md

 3. The protocol is decentralized; that is, there is no master node that represents a single point of failure for the network.
 4. The protocol is simple, so that it is inexpensive to implement.

-- Slotted ALOHA covers 3 and 4 but not 1 and 2
+- Slotted ALOHA covers 1, 3, and 4 but not 2
   - Slotted ALOHA does not depend on a master node and it is simple to implement because all the nodes just need to have a synchronized time to work.
-Therefore 3 and 4 are covered.
+If only one node is sending there will be no collisions and no need to retransmit so $R$ will be achieved.
-  - In slotted Aloha each node has a probability to send $p$ (a fraction) on each time slot defined as $\frac{L}{R}$ seconds.
+  - In slotted Aloha each node has a probability to retransmit $p$ (a fraction) on each time slot defined as $\frac{L}{R}$ seconds.
 This means each time slot is enough for one frame to be sent.
-Unfortunately the rate at which a node can send is limited by $p$ making the effective transmission rate $p*R$.
-If there is just one node sending or M, the rate will be less than both $R$ and $\frac{R}{M}$.
+Unfortunately the rate at which a node can send is limited by $p$ making the effective transmission rate $p*R$ for multiple nodes so $\frac{R}{M}$ is not achieved.
 - Token Passing covers 1, 2, and 4 and technically covers 3
   - Under token passing whichever node has the token can broadcast up to $R$ bps and if Multiple nodes need to broadcast all they need to do is wait for the token to broadcast at $R$ achieving $\frac{R}{M}$ bps.
 It is also simple to implement.
   - Token passing technically covers 3 in that there is no master node so it is decentralized but if one node is off or fails to pass the token the whole chanel crashes.